aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 1. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
+    * For `DeploymentRoleName`, enter the role name from the previous step
-    * Accept the default parameter values or customize them
+    * Accept the remaining default parameter values or customize them
     * Allow SAM CLI to create IAM roles with the required permissions

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.